Willson Contreras Preview, Player Props: Cardinals vs. Reds

-On Saturday, Willson Contreras (.649 slugging percentage in past 10 games, including five home runs) and the St. Louis Cardinals face the Cincinnati Reds, whose starting pitcher will be Carson Spiers.
-First pitch is at 6:40 PM ET.
+On Sunday, Willson Contreras (.763 slugging percentage in past 10 games, including six home runs) and the St. Louis Cardinals play the Cincinnati Reds, whose starting pitcher will be Hunter Greene.
+First pitch is at 1:40 PM ET.

-He racked up three RBI (going 1-for-4 with a home run and a walk) in his last game against the Reds.
+In his last game, he racked up three RBI (going 2-for-4 with a home run) against the Reds.

 Willson Contreras Game Info & Props vs. the Reds